adospace/reactorui-maui-docs/getting-started.md

 global using MauiControls = Microsoft.Maui.Controls;
 ```

-this will avoid problems with namespacing conflicts between MAUI and MauiReactor.
+This will avoid problems with namespacing conflicts between MAUI and MauiReactor.

 #### Step 2